 Julie Bindel is involved with almost all those groups

 FCAP speakers included:

 - Gunilla Ekberg, Swedish specialist advisor on prostitution law and co-Director CATW

-Fiona MacTaggart MP, oversaw ‘Paying The Price'
+- Fiona MacTaggart MP, oversaw ‘Paying The Price'

-Jan McLeod from Glasgow Women's Support Project
+- Jan McLeod from Glasgow Women's Support Project

-Denise Marshall, Director of Eaves
+- Denise Marshall, Director of Eaves

 Julie Bindel, Co-Founder of Feminist Coalition Against Prostitution FCAP

-Aravinder Kosaraju, Coalition for the Removal of Pimping CROP
+- Aravinder Kosaraju, Coalition for the Removal of Pimping CROP

 Mean minded ministers want to block the phone numbers of prostitutes who advertise their services in newspapers and telephone booths in an attempt to stifle the illegal sex trade.

 telephone companies, which would be required to cut off their numbers.